The Importance Of Taxonomies In Understanding Scams, Fraud & Cybercrimes

 Organizational Chaos

-We at SCARS have seen a broad range of taxonomy conflicts between organizations that have carved out their piece of the overall discussion.
+We at the SCARS Institute have seen a broad range of taxonomy conflicts between organizations that have carved out their piece of the overall discussion.
 Organizations such as The Noble, and many others all have their pet taxonomies that reflect their priorities and orientation.
 SCARS also has its own taxonomy.

-In the past standards bodies have emerged from the chaos to help establish such standards.
+In the past, standards bodies have emerged from the chaos to help establish such standards.
 We propose that now is the time to explore this in the form of an organization that can include all appropriate constituencies from government, to NGOs, to Industry.
-I myself have been a participant in creating such bodies in the past for other schemes such as HIPAA.
+I myself have been a participant in creating such bodies in the past for other schemes, such as HIPAA.

 Here is the current SCARS Taxonomy for Financial Fraud & Scams – DOI: 10.13140/RG.2.2.26572.59523